This article was updated on June 10th, 2023

 Signs that you need to see your vet

 If you notice that your dog has thick, red, irritated, or discolored skin, they are licking or scratching more than normal, or they have a musty odor, you should make them an appointment to see their doctor.
-These skin conditions are miserable for your dog and treatment will be more effective if started early.

 How will the vet diagnose?